zloyded/bash_files/README.md

 ### Updates - New features

+#### 08.03.2015
+ - Added OS type detection support for Linux and OS X

 ##### 07.3.2015
  - Created `lib/` dir for base functionality, all files matching the pattern `base*.sh` will be loaded by default
  - Created dedicated `/aliases` dir, all files matching the pattern `*aliases.sh` will be loaded by default